scm-manager/website/content/posts/2021-10-07-scm-manager-2-24-0/index.md

 ![Folder Creation](assets/folder-creation.png)

-Recommendation: This plugin is a great addition if you already work with the [Editor Plugin] (https://scm-manager.org/plugins/scm-editor-plugin/).
+Recommendation: This plugin is a great addition if you already work with the [Editor Plugin](/plugins/scm-editor-plugin/).

 ### Minor changes
 - We fixed some minor bugs in the global search.